veerendranayak/redshift-workshop/lab2-dataload/README.md

 But if your query access pattern frequently joins these two tables based on cust_key field, then Advisor will likely recommend to alter the distribution style to KEY and provide SQL for this change.
 This will co-locate similar number of rows on each node slice.

-As Advisor requires enough data to make this recommendation, we will not be able to review Advisor recommendation in this lab, but we would review the performance benefit of co-locating the data for joins.
+As Advisor requires enough data to make this recommendation, we will not be able to review Advisor recommendation in this lab, but we will review the performance benefit of co-locating the data for joins.

+Below, we will compare the results of EVEN distribution style query, to the same query on new tables using the KEY distribution style.

-Run below query on tables with EVEN distribution
+Run following query on tables with EVEN distribution.

+call this first performance test query, Query 1

 ````
 SELECT c_mktsegment, COUNT(o_orderkey) AS orders_count,